“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 Emailing word files between collaborators

-You have gone beyond my ability to help you.
+You have passed beyond my ability to help you.